sebastianbellittieri/sebabellittieri/README.md

 # sebabellittieri
-Hi! this repository is created in order to work with some time-series projects.
-I'll try to cover some basics of time series modelling with R an Python.
+Hi! this repository was created in order to work with some time-series projects.
+I'll try to cover some basics of time series modelling with R and Python.